Mohamed-M-Mire/Virus-Neutralization-Assay-Data-Analysis/README.md

 ## IC50 Calculations

-IC50 values are calculated using the following dose-response function based on the **GraphPad Prism 10 Curve Fitting Guide**:
+IC50 values are calculated using the following dose-response function based on the GraphPad Prism 10 Curve Fitting Guide:

 100 / (1 + 10**((logIC50 - x) * HillSlope))